Growing Sedum Autumn Joy

 - Texture and Form: The succulent foliage of Sedum Autumn Joy adds an interesting texture to your garden.
 Even when not in bloom, the foliage remains visually appealing.

-- Propagation: Sedum Autumn Joy is relatively easy to propagate through division, cuttings, or leaf propagation.
+- Propagation: Autumn Joy sedum is relatively easy to propagate through division, cuttings, or leaf propagation.
 This allows you to create more plants for your garden or share them with fellow gardeners.

 - Seasonal Interest: Sedum Autumn Joy’s changing colors throughout the seasons, from spring growth to summer flowers and fall foliage, provide year-round interest in your garden.
 And if you leave the seed heads in winter, they look AMAZING all snow-covered.